-I have more than just a recipe for homemade brown sugar from scratch, check out these links below:
+I have more than just a recipe for homemade brown sugar from scratch, check out more of my favorite recipes at the end of the page.

-I have made my own homemade brown sugar for years.
+I have made my own brown sugar for years.
 You use white sugar, add molasses and mix well.
-I was running to the store for brown sugar until I discovered this...
+I was running to the store for brown sugar until I discovered this easy substitute...

 Light Brown Sugar: For each cup of white sugar add 2 tablespoons of molasses.